Come Out and Play (The Offspring song): Critical reception

 Jennifer Nine from Melody Maker named "Come Out and Play" Single of the Week, saying, "If only all sweaty hardcore boys jumping around in their big boots sounded this cool and this happy.
 A big fat groovy thing."
 Pan-European magazine Music & Media wrote, "This single was shipped to American college and rock radio a while ago as promo-only.
 Contrary to expectations, airplay soared and the album Smash has now reached platinum status in the US.
 It's a quirky, noise-y rock song that sports an interesting rhythm that could go down well with album rock programmers in Europe."

 Music video

 "Come Out and Play" was the first Offspring song for which a music video was created.
 The music video, directed by American director Darren Lavett, was shot in May 1994 and debuted on MTV in the summer of that year.
 The video is almost entirely in black-and-white with sepia tone segments, and features the band performing the song in the garage of a house with tinfoil covering the walls.
 There is also footage involving dogs fighting over a chew toy with a crowd watching, a horse race, a sword fight and some clips of several snakes and snake charmers, as well as some fencing scenes.
-The song is a nod to the Twisted Sister 1985 album Come Out and Play.